 - Nonmelanoma (basal cell and squamous cell carcinomas)

 If your Aurora physician removes a mole or bump, your physician will send the biopsy to a lab, where it can be viewed under a microscope for testing.
 Sometimes, a biopsy can remove all of the cancerous tissue completely and no further treatment is necessary.
 However, skin cancer treatment usually involves removing the lesion and part of the normal skin surrounding it.

 Skin cancer treatments include freezing, scraping and burning, excision and radiation therapy.
-Mohs surgery is another option.
-With Mohs surgery, your Aurora physician precisely removes only the cancerous tissue, leaving behind as much normal skin as possible.
+Mohs micrographic surgery is another option.
+With Mohs micrographic surgery, your Aurora physician precisely removes only the cancerous tissue, leaving behind as much normal skin as possible.

 At Aurora, if your cancer treatment requires a multidisciplinary approach you may receive treatment and consultation from a variety of medical specialties, including pathology, radiation oncology, medical oncology and surgical oncology.

 Skin cancer is the most preventable type of cancer, yet it’s on the rise in the United States.
 More than 3.5 million skin cancers are diagnosed in more than two million people every year.
 This is more than breast, prostate, lung and colon cancers combined.
 Experts predict that one in five Americans will develop skin cancer in his or her lifetime, and 40 to 50 percent of Americans who live to age 65 will have skin cancer at least once.

 The good news – Aurora physicians usually can cure skin cancer when it’s detected early.
 That’s why it’s so important that you seek medical attention as soon as a mole or bump seems suspicious to you.
 Early detection and treatment could save your life.